 TRSL administers a defined benefit retirement plan.
 The plan is funded through investment earnings and contributions from employees and employers.
 Regular Plan members, the System's largest membership, contribute 8.0% of salary toward their retirement benefits.
 In TRSL's plan for school food service personnel-Plan B-members contribute 5.0% of salary and also contribute to Social Security.
 Separate contribution rates are calculated for K-12 and Higher Education Regular Plan employers.
-All employer rates are based on three factors: (1) the normal cost of funding retirement benefits for the current year; (2) the amortization of the retirement system's unfunded accrued liability (UAL); and (3) non-investment related administrative costs.
+All employer rates are based on four factors: (1) the normal cost of funding retirement benefits earned in the current year; (2) the account funding contribution (AFC) rate, which is the funding mechanism to directly pay for future permanent benefit increases (PBIs); (3) the shared payment toward the unfunded accrued liability (UAL); and (4) non-investment related administrative costs.

-The TRSL actuary uses these factors to calculate and recommend employer contribution rates, which are converted to a percentage of total payroll of all active members for each sub-plan.
+The TRSL actuary uses these factors to calculate and recommend employer contribution rates, which are converted to a percentage of total payroll for all active members in each sub-plan and certain other TRSL-eligible positions.
 The recommendation must be approved by the TRSL Board of Trustees and adopted by the Public Retirement Systems' Actuarial Committee (PRSAC).

-TRSL's funded ratio for Fiscal Year 2023 increased to 75.8% from 73.7% in Fiscal Year 2022.
-Additionally, the System's actuarial value of assets increased to \$26.7 billion, up from \$25.5 billion in Fiscal Year 2022.
+TRSL's funded ratio for Fiscal Year 2024 increased to 77.6% from 75.8% in Fiscal Year 2023.
+Additionally, the System's actuarial value of assets increased to \$27.9 billion, up from \$26.7 billion in Fiscal Year 2023.